israpps/PlayStation2-Basic-BootLoader/documentation/features.md

 ## Applications Execution

-Unsigned ELF files can be executed from memory card (any port), USB devices (fat32 or exfat) and board software (ROM)
+Unsigned ELF files can be executed from the following devices

-The device names are:
 - `mc0:/`: Memory Card 1
 - `mc1:/`: Memory Card 2
 - `mc?:/`: Pseudo-device used to search on both Memory Cards ports
 - `mass:/`: first compatible usb device that was mapped by the USBMASS driver
 - `massX:/`: MX4SIO SD Card
 - `rom0:`: console main ROM memory. holds software (such as `OSDSYS` and `TESTMODE`), system information, configurations and lots of IRX modules.
+- `hdd0:PARTITION:pfs:PATH_TO_ELF`: PFS partition of internal HDD